Skip to main content

 • graphics

-• “The graphics are amazing!
-I love the incredible work with the design of the world and the cyberpunk aesthetic that the whole city has.
-The guns, the enemies, and basically everything here is amazing.”
+• “The graphics are amazing; I love the incredible work with the design of the world and the cyberpunk aesthetic that the whole city has.”

-• “The visuals and atmosphere looked like Doom mixed with Ghost in the Shell with a little Metroid energy thrown in.
-Once the demo came out, I could not believe how good it looked and felt.”
+• “The visuals and atmosphere looked like Doom mixed with Ghost in the Shell with a little Metroid energy thrown in; I could not believe how good it looked and felt.”

-• “The graphics are beautiful, and the game runs really well maxed out on my 3080 Ti at 1440p.”
+• “The graphics are quite slick and the game performs admirably on my rig.”

 • “Blurry graphics (with everything on high+) and lighting bugs (light + fog = enjoy seeing nothing) make this game feel very unenjoyable.”